MARS: Margin and Semantic-Aware Data Augmentation for Reward Modeling: Introduction

 \section{Introduction}

-The alignment of large language models (LLMs) has emerged as a central challenge as these models are increasingly deployed in high-stakes domains such as education \cite{al2024analysis_education, alhafni2024llms_education}, scientific research \cite{ren2025towards_research, liao2024llms_RESEARCH}, healthcare \cite{yang2023large_healthcare, cascella2023evaluating_healthcare}, and finance \cite{lakkaraju2023llms_finance, zhao2024revolutionizing_finance}.
-Contemporary alignment pipelines predominantly rely on human preference data, where annotators provide pairwise comparisons over prompt-response tuples $(x, y^+, y^-)$, indicating a preferred response $y^+$ over a rejected alternative $y^-$.
-Such preference datasets form the backbone of many widely adopted alignment strategies.
+The alignment of large language models (LLMs) has emerged as a central challenge as these models are increasingly deployed in several high-stakes domains such as education \cite{al2024analysis_education, alhafni2024llms_education}, scientific research \cite{ren2025towards_research, liao2024llms_RESEARCH}, healthcare \cite{yang2023large_healthcare, cascella2023evaluating_healthcare}, and finance \cite{lakkaraju2023llms_finance, zhao2024revolutionizing_finance}.
+Contemporary alignment pipelines predominantly rely on human labeled preference data, where annotators provide pairwise comparisons over prompt-response tuples $(x, y^+, y^-)$, indicating a preferred response $y^+$ for input $x$ over an alternative $y^-$.